 where $u:D \to \mathbb{R}$ is a harmonic function with $u(x) \ge 1\,$ for all $x \in C\,$ and $u(x) \to 0\,$ for $x \to \partial D\,.$ The domain $G=D\setminus C$ is called the field of the condenser and the closed sets $C$ and $D^c$ are called the plates of the condenser.
 Then, the capacity ${\rm{cap}}(D,C)$ may alternatively be written as ${\rm{cap}}(G)$.

 In literature, only very few formulas are given for the capacities of concrete condensers.
-Numerical methods are therefore needed to compute the value of \eqref{capdef}.
+Numerical methods are therefore needed to compute the value of~\eqref{capdef}.
 Our problem is reduced to the classical problem of solving numerically the Dirichlet boundary value problem for the Laplace equation.
 Moreover, by the Dirichlet principle \cite[pp. 447-456]{garmar}, the extremal function $u_0$ is harmonic and minimizes the integral \cite{ah}, \cite[pp.441-456]{garmar}:

 where the infimum is taken over all $C_o(D)$ functions with the indicated Dirichlet boundary values.
-The capacity of condensers is invariant under conformal mappings, and hence domains with difficult geometry can be handled with the help of conformal mappings~\cite{avv,dt,du,ps,sl,Vas02,vu88}.
+The capacity of condensers is invariant under conformal mappings, and hence domains with difficult geometry can be treated using conformal mappings~\cite{avv,dt,du,Kyt,ps,sl,Vas02,vu88}.
 See also~\cite{bbgghv,dek,et}.

 Before proceeding to the contents of our work a few general remarks about the literature we know about may be in order.
 Because of the wide scope of conformal invariants, relatively few cases exist where ``the right answer'' is known.
-In such cases, the computational performance may be analysed by observing convergence features of the results under successive refinements of the numerical model, and error estimates maybe based on general theory.
+In cases for which the analytic formulas are unknown, the computational performance may be analysed by observing convergence features of the results under successive refinements of the numerical model, and error estimates maybe based on general theory.
 In those relatively few cases we have found in the literature where the analytic formula is known, the true error estimate may be given.
 Sometimes a high accuracy can be achieved, say 12 decimal places, but the dilemma is that if the geometry of the problem is smoothly changed a bit, the method might not be applicable at all.